talhaahussain/Game-of-Life-GUI/README.md

 ### Description

 Game of Life is a cellular automaton that involves a universe of square cells, arranged in a grid.
-A cell can either be alive or dead, and interacts with 8 neighbours*, in all 8 directions.
+A cell can either be alive or dead, and interacts with neighbours, in either all 8 directions (Moore neighbourhood), or the 4 non-diagnoal directions (von Neumann neighbourhood).
 At each time step, each cell follows these rules:

 - A live cell with less than 2 alive neighbours dies (starvation)
 - A live cell with 2 or 3 alive neighbours remains alive
 - A live cell with more than 3 alive neighbours dies (overpopulation)
 - A dead cell with exactly 3 alive neighbours becomes live (reproduction)

-**this implementation uses the Moore neighbourhood; future versions may support Moore or von Neumann neighbourhoods.*

 Currently, this version of Game of Life only allows for random initial seeds; future versions will support user input to customise the initial state.